ZLihong/zlihong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am **Qiqi Chen**, an undergraduate student in Hunan University of Science and Technology.
-Codename "*77".
+I am **Qiqi Chen**, an undergraduate student at Hunan University of Science and Technology.
+My codename is "*77".
 In computing, the asterisk is used as a multiplication symbol.
-When you quickly press "×" and two "7" on a speech calculator, you can hear my Chinese name.
+You can hear my Chinese name when you quickly press "×" and two "7" on a speech calculator.

 ## Research Interest

 * Service Computing
-* Artificial Intelligence
-* Big Data

 ## Publications